 Who requires surrogacy?

-You are unable to carry a pregnancy for medical reasons.
+Women who are unable to carry a pregnancy for medical reasons.
 Some girls are born without a uterus; some women have had their uterus removed (hysterectomy) because of disease or haemorrhage; some women have medical problems that would make a pregnancy dangerous for them.
-In these cases it is still possible to become a parent by using a surrogate to carry your baby for you.
+In these cases it’s still possible to become a parent by using a surrogate to carry your baby for you.
 Men in a same sex relationship will also require a surrogate to help them become parents.

 What does surrogacy involve?